Programmes

 What is MRG’s contribution to programme participants?

-• With more than 50 years of expertise of working to secure rights for ethnic, religious and linguistic minorities around the world, MRG is aiming to provide programme participants with a platform where they could share their experience and opportunities;
+• With more than 50 years of expertise in working to secure rights for ethnic, religious and linguistic minorities around the world, MRG is aiming to provide programme participants with a platform where they can share their experiences and opportunities;

 • Programme participants will be able to act more effectively by creating their own framework for minority rights;